Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 Aider now has experimental support for using two models to complete each coding task:

-- A Senior model is asked to describe how to solve the coding problem.
+- A Architect model is asked to describe how to solve the coding problem.
-- A Junior model is given the Senior's solution and asked to produce specific code editing instructions to apply those changes to source files.
+- A Editor model is given the Architect's solution and asked to produce specific code editing instructions to apply those changes to source files.

 Splitting up "code reasoning" and "code editing" has produced SOTA results on [aider's code editing benchmark](/docs/benchmarks.html#the-benchmark).